 Spellings: Year 1- Year 4

 The children will receive weekly targeted spellings that will be sent home via their tapestry accounts.
-The spellings will be sent on a Monday, with a spelling test in school on a Friday.
+The spellings will be sent on a Friday, with a spelling test in school the following Friday.
 Sending them via tapestry will ensure none are lost and you will always have a record of what your child is learning .

 Times Tables and number

 The children will receive weekly times tables or number bonds/recognition tests, again these will be sent home on a Friday via the child’s Tapestry account.
-The children will be tested on a Friday.
+The children will then be tested on the following Friday.